Family of man left paralyzed after traffic stop files $75 million lawsuit against Prince George’s County

 A spokesman for Prince George’s County Police Department referred calls to the county.
 Gina Ford, a spokeswoman for the county, declined to comment.

-Murphy is no stranger to federal lawsuits involving police officers.
+Murphy has represented several plaintiffs in federal lawsuits involving police officers.
 In 2015, Murphy secured a $6.4 million settlement with the city of Baltimore after the death of 25-year-old Freddie Gray in police custody.
 Gray’s death set off days of civil uprising across the city.

 Murphy also represented the family of 43-year-old William Green, who was shot six times with his hands cuffed behind his back in the front seat of a police cruiser by then-Prince George’s Cpl.
 Michael A. Owen Jr. Owen was charged with second-degree murder in Green’s death and his case is scheduled to go to trial next year.